jillest/goladder/README.md

 ------------

 * Rust (see https://rustup.rs/ and https://www.rust-lang.org/)
-* PostgreSQL
+* libsqlite3 (see "Notes on building" in https://crates.io/crates/rusqlite)
+  Minimal version: 3.24.0

 Installation
 ------------

-* Create a PostgreSQL database.
+* Create an SQLite3 database.
-* Create the necessary tables and types by running `database/schema.sql` (for example `psql goladder <database/schema.sql`).
+* Create the necessary tables and types by running `database/schema.sql` (for example `sqlite3 goladder.db <database/schema.sql`).
-* Compile and run the application using `cargo run --release` followed by the database connection URL such as `postgresql://jilles@%2Ftmp/goladder`.
+* Compile and run the application using `cargo run --release` followed by the database pathname.
   By omitting `--release` one can create a debug build, which compiles much faster but runs slower.
 * Go to http://127.0.0.1:8080/ in a Web browser (this is currently